dchanm/fxbleed/README.md

 The extension uses a Mozilla-operated instance of Filippo Valsora's endpoint from http://filippo.io/Heartbleed/

+## Try it out

+1. Visit https://encrypted.google.com.
+It is not vulnerable to Heartbleed, so you will not see a notification.
+If you open the Heartbleed panel, you will see a green label that says it is not vulnerable.
+2. Visit https://cloudflarechallenge.com.
+This site is (intentionally) vulnerable to Heartbleed.
+You will see a notification that the site you're on is vulnerable, and the panel will display a red warning label.

 ## FAQ

 ### How do I can I enable / disable the add-on?